pbrookes/aws-for-idiots/index.md

 > **NOTE**: In case you've come across this site via a Google search, it is still being written.
 I'm on the case, honest!

 A short history of Amazon Web Services is contained in this [TechCrunch article](https://techcrunch.com/2016/07/02/andy-jassys-brief-history-of-the-genesis-of-aws/).
 Amazon was expanding fast and their infrastructure was struggling to cope.
-Inadvertently they became experts on data centre technology and became the darlings of cloud computing.
+Inadvertently they became experts on data centre technology and the darlings of cloud computing.

 ## What does this mean for normal folk?